 Purpose of this Document

-This Hardware Developer’s Manual provides detailed information useful for integrating the IriShieldTM-USB MK 2120U into customer solutions, including hardware specifications, component technology and component assembly.
+This Hardware Developer’s Manual provides detailed information useful for integrating the IriEnvoy-MK into customer solutions, including hardware specifications, component technology and component assembly.

 Intended Reader

 This document is written for hardware engineers and systems architects responsible for designing and building complete biometrics solutions.
 Readers of this manual are assumed to be familiar with basic engineering, electronics and biometrics concepts.
-There is no presumed knowledge about any aspect of the IriShieldTM-USB MK 2120U.
+There is no presumed knowledge about any aspect of the IriEnvoy-MK.

 Other Documentation